Tarakzai/Image_matching/README.md

 ## Ransac

-$${\color{red}Red}$$

 - RANSAC (Random Sample Consensus) is an iterative algorithm used for model fitting in the presence of outliers.

-- **Objective**: RANSAC is designed to robustly estimate parameters of a mathematical model from a set of observed data points, even when a significant portion of the data is contaminated by outliers.
+- $${\color{red}Objective}$$: RANSAC is designed to robustly estimate parameters of a mathematical model from a set of observed data points, even when a significant portion of the data is contaminated by outliers.

 - Iterations: The algorithm operates through a series of iterations.
 In each iteration: